 Tracking doesn’t just occur just in the browser.
 The search engine you use also collects information about what you type into its search box.

-The Brave Rewards program lets you earn tokens for viewing occasional ad notifications and sponsored billboard-like images on new tabs.
-The ads are based on your browsing behavior.
-Still, the browser does not share your personal data with anyone else the way other browsers do.
+The Brave Rewards program lets you earn by viewing occasional ad notifications and sponsored billboard-like images on new tabs.
+While the ads are based on your browsing behavior, the browser does not share your data.

 Instead of subjecting you to various online advertising networks, Brave rewards ad viewers by distributing a cryptocurrency called Basic Attention Tokens (BAT).
 The BAT token can be used to buy gift cards through the TAP Network for 100s of top brands like:

-BAT tokens can also be used to support content creators for their work.
+You can also use BAT tokens to support content creators for their work.
 The growing list of publishers that accept donations stands at more the 65,000.
 Among the most popular are

 - The Guardian